apyspo/RL_MountainCar/README.md

 $ pip install numpy
 ```
 ## Usage
-Run the 'MountainCar.py' loaclly to see the whether the car reachs the flag.
+Run the 'MountainCar.py' loaclly to see the whether the car could reach the flag.

 ## Team Member
 Evren Alim,